odeussen/Voronoi-Treemap/README.md

 In contrast to other code here the lines between cells are curves.
 Other code typically creates power diagrams, which are much faster to compute, but have straight lines.

+Please install processing from processing.org for running and editing the program.
+After installation open the editor and select "voronoi_treemap.pde" as the main file.

+If you don't want to install processing, running versions for mac, windows, linux are in the zip files

-An example of a CSV-file is data/flare-2.csv, a standard file for visualizations of hierachical data.
+An example of an input CSV-file is data/flare-2.csv, a standard file for visualizations of hierachical data.
 Important: the file has to start with "name,size" to indicate the pairs in each line Here the first lines of the CSV-file:
 ```